 Medicare, Medicaid and the Leonard Davis Institute - Intertwined Legacies

-Fifty years ago, on July 30, 1965, President Lyndon Johnson signed Medicare and Medicare into law.
+Fifty years ago, on July 30, 1965, President Lyndon Johnson signed Medicare and Medicaid into law.
 Over the next two years, more than 29 million people gained health coverage through these programs.
 By 1967, as Alice Rivlin recalls, economists were sounding an alarm about rising Medicare costs and reporting to the President that projected growth would be unsustainable.
 Concern about the growing federal costs in Medicaid led Congress to limit Medicaid eligibility to the “medically needy” with incomes no greater than 133.3% of the Aid to Families with Dependent Children (AFDC) eligibility level.

 It is no accident of history that LDI, the first institute of health economics in the United States, was founded at Penn in 1967, in the wake of the passage of Medicare and Medicaid.
 As these landmark programs celebrate their 50th birthday, we went back to see what our founders had to say about Medicaid and Medicare.
 Those conversations shaped our institute and still inspire our dedication to research that leads to affordable, high-quality health care that is accessible to all.